mannyrivera2010/aml-suite/vagrant/centos6.6/build-and-deploy-box/README.md

 Guest Additions up to date: `vagrant plugin install vagrant-vbguest` (this may not work on a Windows host)

+If you wish to access this box from machines other than your host (for example, if you are running Modern IE VMs on your host), you'll want to use your host's IP address in a few places (instead of simply localhost).
+Enter your host's IP in `configs/static_nginx.conf` (in the `$host_ip` variable at the top), as well as in `deploy.sh` (the HOST_IP variable at the top of the file).

-After that, simply run `vagrant up` in this directory and, after provisioning is complete (**typically 35-45 minutes**), access the OZP applications from your host at the URLs listed above.
+Now, run `vagrant up` in this directory and, after provisioning is complete (**typically 35-55 minutes**), access the OZP applications from your host at the URLs listed above.
 Alternateively, it may be helpful to catpure a log output to assist with any problems: `vagrant up 2>&1 | tee vagrant.log` ( assuming you are running on Linux or OS X host)

-By default, the contents of ~/ozp on your host are rsynced with the vagrant box.
+By default, the contents of `~/ozp` on your host are rsynced with the vagrant box.
 This is useful for development purposes, where the code you're editing lives on your host and needs to get to the VM for execution.
 Run `vagrant rsync` to update the contents of `/home/vagrant/ozp` in the VM